Irajgithub/dog_breed_classifier/README.md

 ## dog breed classifier
 This work is a capstone project for the Udacity Data Science Nano Degree.
-A Convolutional Neural Networks (CNN) is trained to create an algorithm for recognizing a dog's breed from an input image.
+A Convolutional Neural Network (CNN) is trained to create an algorithm for recognizing a dog's breed from an input image.
 This classifier method determines if a dog or a human is present in the image, then distinguishes the dog's breed if a dog is there and returns the resembling dog breed for that person if a human is detected.
 Isn't that amusing!?
 The project is divided into eight steps.

 [Step 1.
 Import Datasets](#Step-1)